-Our professional service agreements with our partner ASCs currently range in duration from one year to 15 years and can be renewed if agreed upon by both parties.
-The majority of these agreements also contain auto-renewal features.
-To date, with the exception of a contract in Sarasota, Florida, which was terminated as a result of an ASC closing and NC GAA, PC ("NC GAA") contracts that the Company chose not to renew, all other professional service agreements have been renewed as required.
-Our contract with ASCs affiliated with Gastroenterology Anesthesia Associates, LLC ("GAA"), currently our largest customer contributing 20% of our total revenue in 2018 and 27% of our total revenue in 2017, requires renewal by November 2021.
+Our professional service agreements with our partner ASCs currently range in duration from one year to 15 years and can be renewed if agreed upon by both parties and contain auto-renewal features.
+To date, with the exception of a contract in Sarasota, Florida, which was terminated as a result of an ASC closing, a contract in Gainesville, FL, which was not renewed by the facility amidst profitability concerns by the Company, and NC GAA contracts that the Company chose not to renew, all other professional service agreements have been renewed as required.
+Our contract with GAA-affiliated ASCs, currently our largest customer contributing 20% of our total revenue in 2019 and 20% of our total revenue in 2018, requires active renewal by November 2021.